You are here

-If you do not already have a teaching portfolio or would like to learn more about how to make yours effective, the Graduate School and the University Center for Advancement of Teaching (UCAT) provide two informational sessions that address creating a teaching portfolio for the GATA competition.
+If you do not already have a teaching portfolio or would like to learn more about how to make yours effective, the Graduate School and the University Institute for Teaching and Learning (UITL) provide two informational sessions that address creating a teaching portfolio for the GATA competition.
 Space is limited, please register online for one of the dates below.

-UCAT also offers more in-depth one-on-one consultations and would be happy to work with you on your nomination portfolio.
+UITL also offers more in-depth one-on-one consultations and would be happy to work with you on your nomination portfolio.
 Find more information about how UITL can help and how to register for consulting sessions at their website.

 Nominations for the GATA are solicited from students, peers, faculty, and staff.
 Graduate students can also nominate themselves for this award.
 Nominations are reviewed by the Graduate School for eligibility.
 Eligible GTAs are then notified and invited to submit an application.
 Eligible nominees who wish to compete must prepare a GATA application portfolio for review by the GATA selection committee.